Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Introduction

-After we show some useful properties of the orthogonal and skew-orthogonal polynomials we derive a Pfaffian factorization of the $k$-point correlation functions which is numerically advantageous because it reduces the complexity of the integrand to an average over two characteristic polynomials.
+After we show some useful properties of the orthogonal and skew-orthogonal polynomials we derive a Pfaffian factorization of the $k$-point correlation functions.
+This factorization is for numerical evaluations advantageous because it reduces the complexity of the integrand to an average over two characteristic polynomials.
 In combination with the supersymmetry method \cite{Guh06,LSZ08,KGG09,Guh11} one may simplify the whole problem to two-fold integrals.
-Factorizations to determinants and Pfaffians were found for many random matrix ensembles of completely different symmetries \cite{Meh60,MehGau60,Dys62,BreHik00,Meh04,Bergere:2004cp,BorStr05,KieGuh09a}.
+Factorizations to determinants and Pfaffians were found for many random matrix ensembles of completely different symmetries \cite{Meh60,MehGau60,Dys62,BreHik00,Mehta2001,Fyodorov2003,Baik2003,Meh04,Bergere:2004cp,BorStr05,KieGuh09a}.
 A Pfaffian for the eigenvalue correlations of the Hermitian Wilson random matrix ensemble was already shown in Ref.~\cite{Akemann:2011kj}.
-We also prove the existence of such a structure for the non-Hermitian version.
-Furthermore we identify the kernels of both Pfaffians with two flavour partition functions.
+We prove the existence of such a structure for the non-Hermitian version, too.
+Furthermore we identify the kernels of both Pfaffians with two-flavor partition functions.
 The identification as well as the structure carry over to the microscopic limit which makes them also applicable to the chiral Lagrangian of the Wilson-Dirac operator.

-We consider unquenched Wilson RMT, i.e. a finite number of fermionic flavours.
-Recently, the partition function with one fermionic flavour and the corresponding microscopic level density was studied in Ref.~\cite{Larsen:2011sd}.
+We consider unquenched Wilson RMT, i.e. a finite number of fermionic flavors.
+Recently, the partition function with one fermionic flavor and the corresponding microscopic level density was studied in Ref.~\cite{Larsen:2011sd}.
 In our calculations the number of fermions may be arbitrary.
-Nevertheless all eigenvalue correlations, also the one of the unquenched theory, can be expressed by two-flavour partition functions because of the Pfaffian factorization.
+Nevertheless all eigenvalue correlations, also the one of the unquenched theory, can be expressed by two-flavor partition functions because of the Pfaffian factorization.

-Moreover such a Pfaffian determinant of the $k$-point correlation functions plays into the hands when calculating the individual eigenvalue distributions.
+Moreover such a Pfaffian determinant of the $k$-point correlation functions comes in handy when calculating the individual eigenvalue distributions.
 The authors of Ref.~\cite{Akemann:2012pn} were able to express the gap probability of the eigenvalues of the Hermitian Wilson random matrix ensemble as a Fredholm-Pfaffian only due to this structure.
 Hence a similar simplification is highly desirable for the non-Hermitian Wilson random matrix ensemble.